-But the truth?
+The truth?
 I'm doing dishes alone because I want you to stay for a few more hours.
 I adore your company, and a night in with friends is my favorite social activity.
-But I'm an introvert and I need a moment alone to breathe.
+But I'm an introvert and I just need a moment alone to breathe.

 A few close friends know how I feel, and will do their best to steer people away from the kitchen.
 (I've tried to train my husband, but he's the most extroverted person I've ever met and he just doesn't get it.
 He even likes to talk to me in the bathroom.
 Honey?
 No, just ... no.)